pmndrs/zustand/readme.md

 ## Devtools

-Yes, it's currently [being hashed out](https://github.com/react-spring/zustand/issues/6) but you can already start using it via middleware: https://codesandbox.io/s/amazing-kepler-swxol (it works with regular actions as well of course, you don't need reducers for this).
+Yes, it's currently [being hashed out](https://github.com/react-spring/zustand/issues/6) but you can already start using it: https://codesandbox.io/s/amazing-kepler-swxol.
+It works with regular actions as well, you don't need reducers for this.